hellsgod/linux-hC/README.md

 I modified it slightly for my personal use and I use patches from ZEN/Cachy/Clear/Xanmod/pf-kernel to build a kernel for my liking.
 I do this patches by myself, you find the repositories for these patches in my linux kernel [REPO](https://github.com/hellsgod/linux)

+### INFORMATION
+- I don't support LTS.
+I don't support kernel versions until EOL.
+- I probably will support 6.13 until 6.14 is officially out, then it will be dropped.
+Most of the time I'm on the RC variant and most development will be done there.
+- I don't add features I don't need.
+- It's not my intention to make a kernel for everyone.

+### linux-hC and linux-hC-rc
+- linux-hC is for stable releases
+- linux-hC-rc is for RC releases - bleeding edge

+### Features:
+- Default built with BORE (Burst-Oriented Response Enhancer) by Masahito Suzuki: [Repository](https://github.com/firelzrd/bore-scheduler)
+- Default built with Clang 20 and thinLTO
+- Default built with a custom set of Compiler Optimization Flags
+- AMD P-State Preferred Core / amd-pstate Enhancements and Fixes
+- Patches to improve performance of CRC32 and AES128 crypto
+- Latest & improved ZSTD 1.5.6 patch-set
+- Memory management tweaks from zen-kernel (compaction, watermark)
+- Cherry-picked fixes and patches from Clear-linux, ZEN, CachyOS and pf-kernel
+- le9uo working set protection: [Repository](https://github.com/firelzrd/le9uo)
+- cpuidle TEO instead of menu
+- Various patches from upstream

 ### If you want to build this kernel, you have to do following steps:

 #### Step 1: